A geometric theory of zero area singularities in general relativity: Introduction: the negative mass Schwarzschild metric

 \section{Introduction: the negative mass Schwarzschild metric}

 The first metrics one typically encounters in the study of general relativity are the Minkowski spacetime metric and the Schwarzschild spacetime metric, the latter given by

-where $t$ is the time coordinate, $(R, \theta,\phi)$ are spatial coordinates, and $m$ is some positive number.
+where $t$ is the time coordinate, $(R, \theta,\phi)$ are spatial spherical coordinates, and $m$ is some positive number.
 This represents the exterior region $R > 2m$ of a non-rotating black hole of mass $m$ in vacuum.
 A spacelike slice of this Lorentzian metric can be obtained by taking a level set of $t$; under a coordinate transformation $R=r\left(1+\frac{m}{2r}\right)^2$, the resulting 3-manifold is isometric to $\R^3$ minus the ball of radius $m/2$ about the origin, with the conformally flat metric

 where $\delta=dx^2+dy^2+dz^2$ is the usual flat metric on $\R^3$ and $r=\sqrt{x^2+y^2+z^2}$.
-Its boundary is in fact a minimal surface which represents the apparent horizon of the black hole.
-We will refer to this Riemannian metric as the \emph{Schwarzschild metric} (of mass $m$).
+Its boundary is a minimal surface that represents the apparent horizon of the black hole.
+We refer to (\ref{riem_schwarz_metric}) as the \emph{Schwarzschild metric} (of mass $m$).